-Home to the world's largest mountain range, Nepal provides some of the best trekking experiences this planet has to offer.
-The landlocked Asian nation is a paradise for adventurous types, although it also features an abundance of culture with beautiful palaces, temples and shrines adorning the Kathmandu Valley, gorgeous mountain vistas overlooking Pokhara, and national parks rich with wildlife.
-These are all just waiting to be discovered on one of our Nepal tours.
+Nepal is a perfectly landlocked Asian nation that offers an abundance of adventure - also featuring a diverse culture with beautiful palaces, temples and shrines adorning the Kathmandu Valley, gorgeous mountain vistas overlooking Pokhara, and national parks rich with wildlife.

 I have dealt with Anthony Horrobin on a number of occasions and it is like talking to an old friend on the phone.
 Anthony is super-efficient and will always go the extra mile to create the perfect trip.